RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Simulations

 \subsection{Comparison to the State-of-the-Art}

 We compared our approach to three heuristics \cite{ropero2019terra,yu2018algorithms,maini2019coverage} that investigate similar energy-aware UAV-UGV planning problems.
-A fundamental difference of our method and these works is that \cite{ropero2019terra,yu2018algorithms,maini2019coverage} explicitly assume a single UAV-UGV team, and cannot generalize into multi-team scenarios $(m > 1)$, whereas Alg. \ref{alg:integrated_path_planning} can accommodate multi-teams; therefore, these baselines are evaluated only under single-team configuration, $m=1$.
-Another significant difference is the notion of robustness.
-In \cite{ropero2019terra,yu2018algorithms,maini2019coverage}, the map is assumed to be known a priori.
-Consequently, those methods are prone to infeasibility in the presence of uncertainty (unknown obstacles, etc.) and may require complete mission re-planning.
-In contrast, Alg.\ref{alg:integrated_path_planning} maintains feasibility without needing a major revision to the plan (Theorem \ref{th2}).
-Noting these fundamental differences, we focus on comparing the algorithms based on their efficiency (resulting overall mission time, $\tau(X^1)$ for $m=1$) and computation time.
-Since\cite{ropero2019terra,yu2018algorithms,maini2019coverage} do not consider obstacles, all methods are tested on an obstacle-free map, using VTOL and charging model in (\ref{eq:linear_charging_equation}).
-We use the parameters in Table~\ref{tab:mission_parameters} with $\gamma\in\{{0,1,2}\}$ and $p_{\text{f}}^{1} =p_{\text{o}}^{1}= (0, 0, 0)$ (since \cite{ropero2019terra,yu2018algorithms,maini2019coverage} cannot set $p_{\text{o}} \neq p_{\text{f}}$).
-TSPs and GTSPs are solved using~\cite{christofides2022worst} and~\cite{smith2016GLNS}, respectively.
+A fundamental difference between our method and these works is that \cite{ropero2019terra,yu2018algorithms,maini2019coverage} explicitly assume a single UAV-UGV team and cannot generalize to multi-team scenarios ($m > 1$), whereas Alg.~\ref{alg:integrated_path_planning} accommodates multiple teams; these baselines are therefore evaluated only under the single-team configuration $m=1$.
+Another significant difference is the notion of robustness: in \cite{ropero2019terra,yu2018algorithms,maini2019coverage}, the map is assumed to be known a priori, making those methods prone to infeasibility in the presence of uncertainty and potentially requiring complete mission re-planning.
+In contrast, Alg.~\ref{alg:integrated_path_planning} maintains feasibility without replanning (Theorem~\ref{th2}).